mricon/b4/docs/maintainer/am-shazam.rst

-b4 am/shazam: retrieving and applying patches
+b4 am,shazam: retrieving and applying patches
 =============================================
 Most commonly, b4 is used to retrieve, prepare, and apply patches sent via distribution lists.
 The base functionality is similar to that of